pve/foobotapi/main.md

 - In developing and updating the system we want the feature velocity to be high: from the push to the source code repository to live in production should be as frictionless as possible.
 In fact, it should be automatic, including testing.
+- Finally we aim to be able to go one step further and even automate the initial set up of the pipeline.

 See the following sections for more details:
 * [APIs](txt/apis.md)